 The Education and Inspections Act 2006 outlines several legal obligations regarding the academy's response to bullying.
 Under section 89, school must have measures in place to encourage good behaviour and prevent all forms of bullying amongst pupils.
-These measures are part of the academy's Behavioural Policy, which is communicated to all pupils, academy staff and parents.
+These measures are part of the academy's Behaviour Policy, which is communicated to all pupils, academy staff and parents.
 All staff, parents and pupils work together to prevent and reduce any instances of bullying at the academy.
 There is a zero-tolerance policy for bullying at the academy.

-Kessingland Church of England Primary Academy believes that all pupils are entitled to learn in a safe and supportive environment; this means being free from all forms of bullying behaviour.
+The Academy believes that all pupils are entitled to learn in a safe and supportive environment; this means being free from all forms of bullying behaviour.